Biden says he’s not relying on Obama as ‘crutch’ in 2020 bid

 “But the fact of the matter is he’s a close friend,” Biden said of Obama.
 “I’m proud to have served with him.”

 Biden is at the top of most polls in no small part because of support from black voters who are crucial to winning the Democratic primary.
-The audience applauded Biden as he walked onto the stage at the NAACP event, but his past handling of racial issues have come under scrutiny in recent weeks.
+The audience applauded Biden as he walked onto the stage at the NAACP event, but his past handling of racial issues has come under scrutiny in recent weeks.

 He sparked a firestorm with comments last month touting his work alongside segregationist lawmakers when he was first elected to the Senate in the 1970s.